 Skip to content

-Partitioning Around Medoids (PAM) is used both because is uses a more robust measurement of the cluster centers (medoids) and because this implementation keeps the cluster labels consistent across runs, a key feature in calculating the across run stability.
+Partitioning Around Medoids (PAM) is used both because it uses a more robust measurement of the cluster centers (medoids) and because this implementation keeps the cluster labels consistent across runs, a key feature in calculating the across run stability.
 This does not occur using kmeans() where the initial cluster labels are arbitrarily assigned.

 Usage